kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ### Shipping weight

-*"If only we weren't carrying our heavy backpacks"*, a lightbulb pop over ours heads. *"What if we could leave our bags here and return"*?
+*"If only we weren't carrying our heavy backpacks"*, a lightbulb pops over ours heads. *"What if we could leave our bags here and return"*?
 That would be an inconvenient 16km return after a tired day of walking. *"What if we could ship more weight to Kyoto"*?
 That's not impossible.
 We would need a container and right now we only have two backpacks.
-I ask ChatGPT for ideas, *"why don't you check with the guesthouse's owner if he have a cardboard box you can use"*?
-Good idea.
-He does, indeed.
-He finds one in the trash, the perfect size.
+I ask ChatGPT for ideas, *"why don't you check with the guesthouse's owner if he have a cardboard box you can use?"*, the AI asks.
+That's a good idea.
+I run downstairs to check with him, and after a couple minutes, he comes back with a  finds one in the trash, the perfect size.
+I assemble it in a square

-We pack everything we can find our bags.
+We pack into the box everything we can find in our bags.
 The camera stabilizer stick, a camera, moisturizers, eyedrops.
 The lightweight laptop I'm carrying for writing.
 We tape it carefully, and there it goes to *Kyoto*.

 We feel a little bit more optimistic, as if a ton had been lifted from our backs and our minds.
 The frustration is replaced with hope, we decide to keep the expectations low and set a simpler goal: walk 5 long kilometers to *Hyakken-gura*, the highest point, and re-evaluate.
 The peak is a third of the way, so it's presumably easy to get back if have to.